 The atrium is characterized by two-colored marble, columns and bas-reliefs.

 Most of the original decorations inside the building are still intact.
 Stairs lead to the piano nobile, which has its rooms laid out around the central ballroom.
-This room is decorates with paintings of mythological and musical figures by the artist Annibale Brugnoli.
+This room is decorated with paintings of mythological and musical figures by the artist Annibale Brugnoli.
 Brugnoli also painted the central part of the ceiling, which is further decorated with elaborate stucco ornaments.